 (h/t Balloon Juice)

 We all know it's true: Fox News is the propaganda arm of the Republican Party.
-And now, with parent company NewsCorp's $1M donation to the Republican Governors Association, I'd argue that the Republican Party is the
+And now, with parent company NewsCorp's $1M donation to the Republican Governors Association, I'd argue that the Republican Party is the political arm of Fox News Channel.

 When Fox News affiliate reporter Steve Brown and his crew were noticed hanging out near the back of a Milwaukee Democrats monthly meeting, party chairman Sachin Chheda called them out and asked them to explain why they were there, considering News Corp's -- the parent company of Fox News -- highly publicized $1 million donation to the Republican Governors Association.